noisebridge/rfid-access-control/software/firmware/README.md

                except after physical connection reconnect of its SPI bus).
      N<name> : Persistently set the name of this terminal.
 To avoid accidentally setting this, it prompts you to be called twice.
+     B<baud> : Set baudrate.
+This changes the baudrate when this command returns.
+               If it is changed, it is _not_ yet stored in EEPROM, so that you can test the new setting (of course, now you need to change the communication parameters of your terminal program).
+	       If you can't communicate anymore, a power-cycle brings you back to the original baud-rate.
+	       If you are already at the baud-rate you specify (which obviously means that you _can_ communicate), it is persistent in EEPROM: next time the terminal comes up, it will use the new baudrate.
+	       So essentially: similar to 'N', you have to give this command twice to actually persist a new baudrate.

      (TODO: specialized command to buzz or silent open, color leds etc)